n8henrie/espanso/Compilation.md

 Espanso includes a component known as _modulo_, which handles most of the graphical-related parts of the tool.
 For example, the Search bar or Forms are handled by it.

-If you don't want them, you can pass the `--env NO_MODULO=true` flag to any of the previous `cargo make` commands to remove support for it.
+If you don't want them, you can build without the `modulo` feature to remove support for it.

 Keep in mind that espanso was designed with modulo as a first class citizen, so the experience might be far from perfect without it.